-- CPR should not be interrupted, except under certain circumstances-endotracheal intubation, moving patient up or down stairs. - If prolonged BLS prior to arrival consider NG/OG tube placement. - In unwitnessed arrest-apply AED as soon as possible, and if shock indicated, deliver 1 shock without delay.
-If un-witnessed, perform 2 minutes of CPR prior to defibrillation. - · Ketamine may be used for Post Resuscitation sedation if to maintain intubated patient if Versed is contraindicated - Cardiopulmonary resuscitation may be discontinued: See Termination of Resuscitation Protocol. - If cardiac arrest associated with exsanguination (trauma, dissecting aortic aneurysm) initiate 2 large bore IVs of Normal Saline as per Hypovolemia protocol. - If diabetic condition suspected, check blood glucose.
-If overdose suspected, administer Narcan and proceed to the appropriate Protocol. - Be aware of any appropriate DNR, call medical control if you are uncertain on how to proceed. - Use of Mechanical CPR device is appropriate and should be used if available if patient meets criteria for it's use.
+- CPR should not be interrupted, except under certain circumstances-endotracheal intubation, moving patient up or down stairs. - If prolonged BLS prior to arrival consider NG/OG tube placement. - Cardiopulmonary resuscitation may be discontinued: See Termination of Resuscitation Protocol. - Be aware of any appropriate DNR, call medical control if you are uncertain on how to proceed. - Use of Mechanical CPR device is appropriate and should be used if available if patient meets criteria for it's use. - CPR is defined as continuous compressions with ventilation administered without interruptions in compressions regardless if patient is intubatied or not.